bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 46°
+- 47°
-- Overcast
+- Partly Cloudy
-- 44% humidity
+- 45% humidity
 - 12 mph wind
-- 90% cloud cover
+- 40% cloud cover
 - 45 AQI 🟩
-- 0.12 inches of rain expected in the next 48 hours
+- 0.12 inches of rain and 0.08 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>